 While this coat will work with anything and is more for function than fashion, you could swap this out with more of a puffy or quilted jacket to protect your casual ensembles.

 This is perhaps the most casual overcoat on this list, and that’s likely because it isn’t precisely an overcoat.
 A peacoat is generally cut much shorter than the rest of these overcoats, sitting about mid-thigh or higher.
 Because of this, it is best kept away from more formal events.
-As a matter of fact, if you like the double-breasted look, keeping a double-breasted overcoat for your formal looks and a peacoat for your informal looks isn’t a bad idea.
+If you like the double-breasted look, keeping a double-breasted overcoat for your formal looks and a peacoat for your informal looks isn’t a bad idea.

 There’s no need to dress down the peacoat as it’s already a casual coat.
 If you want to create a classy casual look, though, reach back to the nautical history of the coat and wear it with navy chinos and a white T-shirt the way sailors wore it when these coats first appeared on the boats.